 You can refer students to the References and Letters of Recommendation resources which include the materials they should provide for you and proper etiquette on how to ask for a recommendation.

 Continue by describing the person's skills and performance as they apply to the position and what makes them an ideal candidate for a potential new employer or graduate program.
 Also include two or three outstanding attributes.
 End by summarizing why you are recommending this person.
 You may also want to provide a phone number or email address so can follow up if they have questions or want more information.

 How to Write Reference Letters

-The National Association of Colleges and Employers (NACE) provides an introduction to writing reference letters including suggested guidelines for written and verbal references, legal principles and sample forms.
+The National Association of Colleges and Employers (NACE) provides information on legal issues regarding references and an introduction to writing reference letters including suggested guidelines for written and verbal references, legal principles and sample forms.